Intelligent Document Processing in Accounting: A Practical Guide

 During month-end close, the benefit is often earlier visibility into bottlenecks.
 Finance teams are usually chasing late invoices, incomplete support, coding backlogs, and documents that arrived in the wrong format.
 IDP helps by turning large batches of source documents into review-ready data sooner, with exception handling built into the process.
 If a file is low quality, contains multiple invoices in one PDF, or includes pages that should be ignored, those cases can be surfaced instead of quietly distorting the output.
 That reduces the number of manual handoffs between AP, bookkeeping, and controllers during close.

-Picture one mixed AP batch on the last week of the month: a supplier invoice, a remittance page that should be ignored, and a credit note tied to the same vendor.
-A useful IDP workflow classifies those pages first, extracts the invoice and credit-note fields into one schema, checks whether the PO reference and tax amounts look plausible, routes the missing or mismatched values to a reviewer, and sends the clean rows forward for posting prep.
-That is the operator view of value.
-The team is not staring at raw text and deciding everything from scratch.
-It is reviewing the few items that could actually slow payment, reconciliation, or close.
+Picture one mixed AP batch in the last week of the month: a supplier invoice, a remittance page that should be ignored, and a credit note tied to the same vendor.
+A useful IDP workflow classifies those pages, extracts the invoice and credit-note fields into one schema, checks whether PO references and tax amounts look plausible, routes mismatches to a reviewer, and sends the clean rows forward for posting.
+The important limit is that IDP supports the workflow; people still decide whether an invoice should be approved, how an exception should be resolved, and what the final accounting treatment should be.
+Teams weighing plain OCR against this kind of orchestrated workflow can work through the OCR vs IDP comparison for finance teams before committing to a platform.

 Where Human Review Should Stay in the Loop